Michael J. Shannon: Life and career

 Shannon was best known for appearances in films such as Little Shop of Horrors, Red Dwarf, Future Cop and We'll Meet Again, the last two being his most substantial television roles, as Officer John Haven and Major James Kiley, respectively.

 Shannon was born in Chicago on January 24, 1943.
 He graduated with a Bachelor of Science in Theatre Arts from Northwestern University (whose School of Communication grants Bachelor of Science degrees in all of its programs of study, including theater).
 He subsequently received a Master of Arts in Oral Interpretation from Northwestern.

-In addition to his filmography, he has maintained substantial theatrical acting credits throughout his career, including the British premiere of Arthur Kopit's The End of the World with Symposium to Follow in Southampton (Nuffield Theatre) and the London premiere of A. R. Gurney's The Dining Room (Greenwich Theatre, 1983, directed by Alan Strachan).
+In addition to his filmography, he maintained substantial theatrical acting credits throughout his career, including the British premiere of Arthur Kopit's The End of the World with Symposium to Follow in Southampton (Nuffield Theatre) and the London premiere of A. R. Gurney's The Dining Room (Greenwich Theatre, 1983, directed by Alan Strachan).
 In 2013 he gave four benefit performances in aid of Amnesty International of the monumental one-man play Clarence Darrow by David V. Rintels, based on the life of the lawyer and founding member of the American Civil Liberties Union, at the Teahouse Theatre in Vauxhall, London.

 The first play he authored, Deros On the Funny Farm, was first produced at the Long Wharf Theater in New Haven in 1981 with Kevin Bacon in the lead.